datto/fireeye-red-team-countermeasure-scanner/README.md

 YARA is a project by VirusTotal.
 The "yara-COPYING.txt" file is included at their request.
 GitHub: https://github.com/VirusTotal/yara/
 The YARA definitions were released by FireEye.
 GitHub: https://github.com/fireeye/red_team_tool_countermeasures

+Special thanks to Elliot Gardner for his suggestions to improve logging.

 Datto RMM: https://www.datto.com/rmm